 Sometimes - but not often - vertical ridges can indicate you have a disease.

-Vertical fingernail ridges can also be caused an injury to the nail or by diseases, like rheumatoid arthritis, says Dr. Phoebe Rich, a clinical adjunct professor of dermatology for Oregon Health Science University.
+- Dr. Phoebe Rich, a clinical adjunct professor of dermatology for Oregon Health Science University.

 If there’s a single vertical streak, instead of a series of ridges, this could be a sign of a tumor growing at the root of the nail, says Dr. Krant.
 OR if the ridges have become pronounced very quickly, they could be a sign of lichen planus, a rare condition which often causes a rash.